xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreStrategy/README.md

 ## Pattern overview

-- The Strategy pattern is used when you want to define a set of behaviors and make them interchangeable.
+- The Strategy pattern is used when you want to define a set of behaviours and make them interchangeable.

 -	By establishing a common protocol for all behaviours, you can create multiple implementations that can be swapped seamlessly.

-## Apple Store: Problem statement
+## Problem statement

 - The Apple Store needs to support multiple payment methods.